flysteven/imToolBox/README.md

 ## Versatile calculation and display of strain maps:
 1. Define reference for strain calculation by choosing one pattern or average over a range of patterns in the dataset.

-If you find this software package is useful, please cite: Renliang Yuan, Jiong Zhang, Lingfeng He, Jian-Min Zuo, Training artificial neural networks for precision orientation and strain mapping using 4D electron diffraction datasets, Ultramicroscopy (2021).
-3. Define x direction for strain calculation.
+2. Define x direction for strain calculation.
-4. Plot the strain results in 2D maps or 1D profile.
+3. Plot the strain results in 2D maps or 1D profile.
-5. Adjust display range of strain maps.
+4. Adjust display range of strain maps.

+#
+If you find this software package is useful, please cite: Yuan, Renliang, Jiong Zhang, and Jian-Min Zuo.
+"Lattice strain mapping using circular Hough transform for electron diffraction disk detection."
+Ultramicroscopy 207 (2019): 112837.